MrCapy03/bcrypt-hasher/README.md

 # How to Use

 ### Prerequisites:
 - **bcrypt** library needs to be installed.
-If it's not already installed, the script will automatically check for it and install it for you.
+If it's not already installed, the script will automatically check for it and install it for you (Only in Windows).

 ## Windows